Section 508 Amendment to the Rehabilitation Act of 1973: History

 Section 508 was originally added as an amendment to the Rehabilitation Act of 1973 in 1986.
 The original section 508 dealt with electronic and information technologies, in recognition of the growth of this field.

-In 1997, The Federal Electronic and Information Technology Accessibility and Compliance Act was proposed in the U.S. legislature to correct the shortcomings of the original section 508; the original Section 508 had turned out to be mostly ineffective, in part due to the lack of enforcement mechanisms.
-In the end, this Federal Electronic and Information Technology Accessibility and Compliance Act, with revisions, was enacted as the new Section 508 of the Rehabilitation Act of 1973, in 1998.
+In 1997, the Federal Electronic and Information Technology Accessibility and Compliance Act was proposed in the U.S. legislature to correct the shortcomings of the original section 508; the original Section 508 had non-binding guidelines which impacted enforceability.
+To rectify these issues, the Federal Electronic and Information Technology Accessibility and Compliance Act was enacted with revisions as the new Section 508 of the Rehabilitation Act of 1973 in 1998.

 Section 508 addresses legal compliance through the process of market research and government procurement and also has technical standards against which products can be evaluated to determine if they meet the technical compliance.
 Because technology can meet the legal provisions and be legally compliant (e.g., no such product exists at time of purchase) but may not meet the United States Access Board's technical accessibility standards, users are often confused between these two issues.
 Additionally, evaluation of compliance can be done only when reviewing the procurement process and documentation used when making a purchase or contracting for development, the changes in technologies and standards themselves, it requires a more detailed understanding of the law and technology than at first seems necessary.

 There is nothing in Section 508 that requires private web sites to comply unless they are receiving federal funds or under contract with a federal agency.
 Commercial best practices include voluntary standards and guidelines as the World Wide Web Consortium's (W3C) Web Accessibility Initiative (WAI).
 Automatic accessibility checkers (engines) such as "IBM Rational Policy Tester" and AccVerify, refer to Section 508 guidelines but have difficulty in accurately testing content for accessibility.

 In 2006, the United States Access Board organized the Telecommunications and Electronic and Information Technology Advisory Committee (TEITAC) to review and recommend updates to its Section 508 standards and Telecommunications Act Accessibility Guidelines.
 TEITAC issued its report to the Board in April 2008.
 The Board released drafts of proposed rules based on the committee's recommendations in 2010 and 2011 for public comment.
 In February 2015, the Board released a notice of proposed rulemaking for the Section 508 standards.

 In 2017 the Section 508 Refresh came into effect.
-This was then updated a year later in January of 2018 to restore TTY access provisions.
+This was then updated a year later in January 2018 to restore TTY access provisions.
 This refresh essentially aligned the web elements with the W3C's WCAG 2.0 AA criteria.
+Major updates included clarifications on interoperability for software and a focus on function to allow for new and emerging technologies to be covered.
+The refresh mandated all agency public business content to be accessible to individuals with disabilities.
+Additionally, there were more standards added to specify accessibility for some non-public-facing agency business.